christophermayfield/thesisprogress/dailythoughts.md

 I never realized how much I enjoy peace and quiet in the home.
 I love going to Arenas and Going to parties and loud don't get me wrong, but my favorite thing is going home and having peace and quiet in the house.
 I find it interesting that it's how i enjoy things.
 There is definitely a sense of satisfaction with getting some work done that is meaningful.

 #March 1st 2019

 First day of March.
 I am excited for this month.
 I am going to lose a lot of weight and make progress toward my goals.
 I feel a lot thinner and I think that I am going to continue down this path.
+I am scared to take on debt.
+I find myself to be super debt averse.
+I think that once I get past this fear, i'll be better.
+I started listening to a podcast which is helping with fear called "The Mission Daily".
+It has been a tremendous help in terms of alleviating some fears that I have.